Prenatal Vitamins: Symptoms & Signs

 adjust prenatal vitamins accordingly

-If you notice persistent fatigue, unusual cravings, or changes in your overall health during pregnancy, it might be time to reassess your prenatal vitamins.
+If you notice persistent fatigue, unusual cravings, or clear changes in your overall health, your prenatal vitamins may need a review.
+These signs do not always mean your supplement caused the problem.

-1. Increased Fatigue: You’re feeling more tired than usual, even after a full night’s sleep.
+1. Increased fatigue: You feel more tired than usual, even after enough rest.

-2. Unusual Cravings: You crave non-food items or foods high in specific nutrients, signaling possible deficiencies.
+2. Unusual cravings: You crave non-food items or foods that may point to a nutrient concern.

 Symptoms of Over-Supplementation